mschaszberger/bigquery-utils/dataform/examples/dataform_udf_unit_test/README.md

     ```bash
     dataform test
     ```
-## How to modify the example for your own UDFs
+## How To Modify The Example For Your Own UDFs
 1. Create environment variables for the path to your Dataform directory and your BigQuery project ID, then create your \
    Dataform project using these environment variables:
    ```bash